karrenberg/hdrscreensaver/README.md

 ## Features
 - Displays a slideshow of HDR and SDR images from a configurable folder (JPEG, PNG, WebP, GIF, BMP, SVG and others supported by the WebView2 runtime).
+- Open-with / Explorer integration: The app can be launched from Explorer's "Open with..." on an image and/or be made the default app to open supported file types, effectively behaving like a minimal image viewer.
 - Automatically skips unsupported image formats.
 - Can toggle between HDR and SDR display with hotkeys H/S.
 - Can use arrow keys to go to next/previous image.
-- Can zoom into the image with mouse left click and move around with mouse wheel controls.
+- Can zoom into the image with mouse left click and move around with mouse wheel controls (difficult in screensaver mode which exits on mouse movement ;) ).
 - All rendering and color management is done by WebView2.
 - Graceful shutdown on ESC or Ctrl+C. Screensaver mode also exits after mouse movement or pressing any other key.
 - Minimal launcher `.scr` for safe install/uninstall and Windows compatibility.
-This is to prevent having to copy skia and other DLLs into Windows/System.
+This is to prevent having to copy skia and other DLLs into Windows/System (see TODO below).

 ## TODO
+- Get rid of the launcher .scr now that no DLLs need to be copied anymore.
 - Remove bright background gradient in HDR mode (WebView2 default, also present in Chrome et al)
 - Improve image loading performance
 - Display preview in screen saver settings dialog (currently not implemented).